 Big Jump In Odds Makes For Tempting Bet

 It is easy to see why such a bet has long been a fan favourite.
 Anyone backing England in the example above to win at short odds of just 3/10 is likely to think that they will get the job done in decent style.
-It is a significant boost of the price to go from 3/10 to a shade under evens to back England/England in the Half time/Full time market and many punters are likely to think it is a risk worth taking.
+It is a significant boost of the price to go from 3/10 to a shade under evens to back England/England in the Half time/Full time market.

 Equally, there will be lots of fans who firmly believe that the Three Lions will prove too good but who are put off by the unrewarding odds of 3/10.
 Few everyday punters are interested in such short favourites beyond including them in accas.
 However, backing England to be ahead at both half time and full time offers far more bang for your betting buck and in this sort of situation is often a popular wager.